FederatedAI/FATE/python/federatedml/ensemble/README.rst

 Hetero Fast SecureBoost
 -----------------------

-We support Hetero Fast SecureBoost(Fast SBT), in abbreviation, fast SBT, in FATE-1.5.
+We support Hetero Fast SecureBoost, in abbreviation, fast SBT, in FATE-1.5.
 The fast SBT uses guest features and host features alternately to build trees, in order to save encryption costs and communication costs.
 In fast SBT, we support **MIX** mode and **LAYERED** mode and they use different strategies while building decision trees.